jbohack/DEFCON-QR-Scan/README.md

-# QR Code Redirector with Discord Webhook Notification
+# QR Code Redirector with Discord Webhook Notification and Optional MySQL Logging/Scan Dashboard

 ## About